Bispøyan

-Bispøyan is a group of islands in the municipality of Hitra in Trøndelag county, Norway.
+Bispøyan is a group of islands in Hitra Municipality in Trøndelag county, Norway.
 They are located north of the village of Kvenvær on the island of Hitra, and northwest of the island of Helgbustadøya.
-The largest islands include Burøya, Olderøya, Monsøya, and Henriksøya.
+The largest islands in the group include Burøya, Olderøya, Monsøya, and Henriksøya.
 The rocky islands are now all uninhabited, but the many homes on them are used as summer vacation homes.